 Other properties

-They may return under another form in the feature.
+prosody, reinject_context and transcription_hint are not supported for now.
+They may return in another form in the future.

 Full config migration sample